Oakwood Friends School Prepares Students to Engage in a Rapidly Evolving World

 Drawing on a diverse learning community

 Oakwood Friends draws on the experiences and diversity of their student body both in the classroom and around the campus.
 In the past 10 years, students have hailed from Afghanistan, Austria, Belgium, Canada, China, Ghana, India, Japan, Korea, Niger, Nigeria, Russia, Rwanda, Spain, South Africa, Taiwan, Turkey, and Vietnam.
-These students, along with their classmates from the local Hudson Valley, create a truly diverse learning community.
+These students, along with their classmates from the local Hudson Valley, create a truly engaged learning community.
 Bertucci says, “Having people from around the world who are part of their community and embedded in their lives creates a rich experience.
 Today’s students will need to address complex global issues.
 Nurturing the ability to listen to, respect, and collaborate with classmates and community members from different races, religions, orientations, and socio-economic backgrounds are key to the educational process.”

 Learning is only step one for students.
 Bertucci says that the goal is to create students who can make positive changes in our world.
 At Oakwood Friends there are multiple programs that integrate the learning with action.
 Two examples in the High School are the Global Affairs Certificate Program and the United Nations Human Rights Internship program.